 Purple Sweet Potato Pie

-Sweet Potato Pie Gone Tropical
+Sweet Potato Pie Gone Tropical!

 What is a Purple Sweet Potato?

 A North Carolina grower by the name of Mike Sizemore was given an unusual purple sweet potato by an unknown woman at a farmer’s market.
 He developed it and patented it in 2006 as the Stokes© Sweet Potato, named after the North Carolina county where he received it.
 While it is possible the Stokes potato is related to Okinawan sweet potatoes, it is distinct for its purple skin as well as flesh.
-Another possible origin is that it was an heirloom Native American variety.
+One possible origin is that it was an heirloom Native American variety.
 Native tribes of the southeast developed unique varieties after the sweet potato’s introduction by European colonists.
-Since the Stokes, other varieties of similar appearance are now appearing on the American market, including Majesty (Johnny’s Seeds) and Charleston.
+Since the Stokes©, other varieties of similar appearance are now appearing on the American market, including Purple Passion (Tatorman), Majesty (Johnny’s Seeds) and Charleston.
 It should not be confused with Japanese-type sweet potatoes, which have a red or purple skin but light-colored flesh.

 How to Use Purple Sweet Potatoes